Razbit/rdrivediary/README.md

 ##Thanks
 - Toivo Koskinen for his code
-- All the folks at StackOverflow ;)
+- All the folks at Stackoverflow ;)

 Cheers,
 Eetu "Razbit" Pesonen